 More than just a land of adorned desert, RAK has plenty to keep the most curious travellers occupied as it begins its journey in bringing tourists to understand it.

-Combining coastline and culture, mountains and historical mystery, it’s time to discover Ras Al Khaimah and see the United Arab Emirates in a different light.
+Combining coastline and culture, mountains and historical mystery, it’s time to visit Ras Al Khaimah and see the United Arab Emirates in a different light.

 Planning a trip to RAK